john-telfeyan/self-paced-python-for-data-science/data_science/What is Data Science.md

  4.  **Evaluate** the validity of your data sources

 #### Key concepts:
- **Scale**:   An intrinsic, meta-data characteristic of each piece of quantitative  data that tells you about the precision at which your data point was collected.
+ **Scale**:  The level of data aggregation.
+An intrinsic, meta-data characteristic of each piece of quantitative  data that tells you about the precision at which your data point was collected.
 Geographic data could be collected at the neighborhood or country-level scale.

  **Data Type**: In computer science, an attribute of virtual information which tells the compiler or database how the programmer intends to use the data.
 All data falls into four categories:
  1.  **Nominal Scale**: All the data points which are qualitative in nature falls in this category.
 These are also referred to as categorical variables.
 Ex: Marital Status (Single, married, etc.).
 No arithmetic operation (addition, subtraction, multiplication or division) can be performed on such variables.